Mechsoft-Limited/iniswap-document/help/troubleshooting.md

 {% tab title="Solution 1" %}
 Root cause: You have multiple wallets installed on the browser.\
 \
 It may make a conflict between wallets.
-This is out of PancakeSwap's control and we can do nothing.
+This is out of iniswap's control and we can do nothing.

 1. Have only single wallet installed on browser, remove the others.
 2. Reconnect the wallet and retry setting username again.